 NEGOTIATIONS OF A SUCCESSOR AGREEMENT

 A. All negotiations shall be as provided in accordance with the provisions of Chapter 123 of the Public Laws of 1974 in a good faith effort to reach agreement on all matters concerning the conditions of employment.

 B. This Agreement incorporates the entire understanding of the parties on all matters, which were, or could have been, the subject of negotiation.
 During the term of this Agreement, neither party shall be required to negotiate with respect to any such matter whether or not covered by this Agreement and whether or not within the knowledge or contemplation of either or both parties at the time they negotiated or executed this Agreement.

-C. Should a mutually acceptable amendment to this Agreement be negotiated by the parties, it must subsequently be ratified by the Board and membership in order for any such Agreement to be binding.
+C. Should a mutually acceptable amendment to this Agreement be negotiated by the parties, it must subsequently be ratified by the Board in order for any such Agreement to be binding upon the Board.
 Any such ratified Agreement shall be reduced to writing, be signed by the Board and the Association and be adopted.

 D. This Agreement shall not be modified in whole or in part by the parties except by an instrument in writing duly executed by both parties.

 1. A “grievance” is a claim by an employee, or a representative of employees, based upon the interpretation, application, or violation of this Agreement, policies, or administrative decisions affecting them.

 2. A grievant is a person or persons making the claim.

 3. A grievance to be considered under this procedure must be initiated by the grievant thirty (30) calendar days from the time when the grievant knew or should have known of its occurrence and be signed when first submitted in writing.